IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 </TabItem>
 </Tabs>

-returns OPT_OUT status.

-In this case you should avoid repeatedly making `generateIdentity()` calls again, because if the DII has a status of opted out, the UID2 token is not generated.
+In this case you should avoid making repeated calls to check the identity, because if the DII has a status of opted out, the UID2 token is not generated. (**GWH__SW_12 is there any more to this than a wasted API call?**)

 ## Enable Logging

-The UID2 mobile SDK can generate logs, which could help debugging any issues during UID2 integration work.
+The UID2 mobile SDK can generate logs, which could help in debugging any issues during UID2 integration work.
 To enable logging, do the following:

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>